JardaniWorld/alx-higher_level_programming/0x00-python-hello_world/README.md

-This Python script executes to concatenate strings together
+This Pytho script executes to perfom actions on strings